 How long has it been since you thought about your sump pump?
 If you have an unfinished basement or crawlspace in your Brooklyn home, do you even know if you have one?

 A sump pump is a valuable piece of equipment because it keeps rain and floodwaters where they belong: outside your home.
 But it’s useless if it isn’t working properly or breaks when you need it most.
 That’s why early spring is the perfect time to get your sump pump inspected and repaired, to consider upgrading the sump pump you have or installing a sump pump if you don’t have one now.

-If it’s time to have your sump pump inspected or a new one installed, the service experts at Petri Plumbing & Heating can help.
+If it’s time to have your sump pump inspected or a new one installed, the service experts at Petri Plumbing, Heating, Cooling & Drain Cleaning can help.
 A properly installed and maintained sump pump can protect your home and belongings from flood damage, and it can protect your family from dangerous indoor air quality issues like mold and mildew.

 There are a two types of sump pumps to be aware of: submersible and pedestal.
 A submersible sump pump is housed in a hole or sump pit in your basement or crawlspace, and a pedestal pump has the motor set above the sump pit.
 For both types, water from your basement runs into the sump pit through pipes or gravity.
 When the water reaches a certain height, it trips the pump’s pressure sensor, activating the pump, which moves water along pipes and out of your house, either to your lawn or a municipal sewer system.

 It’s a good idea to get your sump pump inspected yearly.
 You can also call for maintenance and repair if you detect any of these warning signs that your sump pump is about to call it quits:

 1) It’s old.
 A properly maintained sump pump has a life expectancy of about 10 years, less depending on frequency of use and other factors.